 Please keep in mind that these are just a handful of conditions that can cause neck pain.
 If you are experiencing neck problems of any kind, please do not hesitate to contact Dr. Atwater here at OSA.

 Treating Neck Pain

-Surgery is always a last resort when it comes to neck pain, however, sometimes this is the only answer.
-There are a myriad of alternatives to surgery that are proven to be quite effective in providing long-term relief, including physical therapy, acupuncture, massage, injections, and active exercises.
+Neck surgery is always a last resort when it comes to pain, however, sometimes this is the only answer.
+There is a myriad of alternatives to surgery that are proven to be quite effective in providing long-term relief, including physical therapy, acupuncture, massage, injections (video), and active exercises.
 If you would like to learn more about these options or would like a recommendation for a physical therapist, please do not hesitate to contact OSA today.
 Our goal is to not only properly diagnose your condition, but help you find relief through safe, natural treatment options.